ninjadev64/OpenDeck/README.md

 An *action* is provided by a plugin, and specifies a name, icon, tooltip, etc. An action can have multiple *states*, e.g. "On", "Off", or "Muted", "Unmuted", etc.

 Every slot is assigned an *instance* of an action, that has its own individual settings.
-An instance is identified by a *context*, which in OpenDeck is in the format of `profile.type.position.index`.
+An instance is identified by a *context*, which in OpenDeck is in the format of `device.profile.type.position.index`.

+`device`: a string identifying the device.
+OceanDeck devices are prefixed with `od-` and Elgato devices are prefixed with `sd-`.

 `profile`: a string identifying the profile.
 It is generated based on the time the profile was created and a random number.